-Note that there are a few exceptions to the above standards.
+Note that there are a few exceptions and special cases to the above standards.

 - The data object identified by the tag DFTAG\MT, for machine type, consists of the tag immediately followed by four number types.
-Since there can be only one DFTAG\MT tag in an HDF file, there is no need for a reference number.
-Since all the data can be stored in the DD with the tag, there is no need for a data element and the offset and length are unnecessary. - Several tags, specifically DFTAG\NULL, DFTAG\JPEG, and DFTAG\GREYJPEG, serve as binary flags and convey all the required information by the mere fact of their presence in an HDF file.
+Since there can be only one DFTAG\MT tag in an HDF file and the data can be stored in the DD with the tag, there is no need for a data element.
+Consequently, the reference number, offset, and length are unnecessary. - Several tags, specifically DFTAG\NULL, DFTAG\JPEG, and DFTAG\GREYJPEG serve as binary flags and convey all the required information by the mere fact of their presence in an HDF file.
 These tags therefore point to no data element and have offset and length values of 0.
 DFTAG\NULL indicates a data object containing no data.
 DFTAG\JPEG and DFTAG\GREYJPEG indicate that an associated data object, indicated by a different tag but the same reference number, contains JPEG data image.
 The descriptions of these tags include a sink pointer ( \\\\\ ) in the diagrams in Chapter 9. - It is possible to create a tag/ref object then to end access to that object before writing any data or specifying its size.
-In such cases, offset and length in the DD block will be set to the invalid offset or invalid length value of 0xFFFFFFFF.
+In such cases, the offset and length in the DD block will be set to the invalid offset or invalid length value of 0xFFFFFFFF.

-See the related entries in Chapter 9, "Tag Specifications," for complete descriptions of these tags.
+See the related entries in Chapter 9, Tag Specifications, for complete descriptions of these tags.